mateusjunges/laravel-kafka/docs/producing-messages/6-producing-message-batch-to-kafka.md

 weight: 6
 ---

-> This is deprecated.
+> This is deprecated and will be removed in a future version.
 Please use [async producers](1-producing-messages.md) instead of batch messaging.

 You can publish multiple messages at the same time by using message batches.
 To use a message batch, you must create a `Junges\Kafka\Producers\MessageBatch` instance.